OmidArdestani/Service-Oriented-API-Interface/README.md

 # Network Schema: Service-Oriented API Interface (Local Network)

 This diagram shows the communication flow between clients and service providers in a local network, focusing on the nodes and their interactions.
-Each service provider can offer multiple services.
+Each service provider can offer multiple services, and each client acts as a service repository.

 ## Network Topology